 Where are Kirkwood Community College graduates today?
 Read about the educational paths and achievements of Kirkwood alumni.

 Has your classmate accomplished great things since their time on campus?
-Want to brag about your success?
-Tell us about it!
+Do you want to brag about your success?
+Email us!

 "I made so many great friends at Kirkwood that I still talk to, and even have roomed with after my first year!
 Kirkwood offered so many on campus events that helped me interact with different people.